hyurl/sfn-mail/README.md

 **Simple Friendly Node.js Mail client for sending messages.**

-This package is a wrapper for [Nodemailer](https://nodemailer.com/).
+This package is a simple wrapper for [Nodemailer](https://nodemailer.com/).

 ## Install